-Appenzeller Spitzhaubens fall within the class of large fowl but are usually rather small.
+Appenzeller Spitzhauben fall within the class of large fowl but are usually rather small.
 They are very active foragers and for their size lay relatively large white eggs.
-They tend to be cold hardy.
-The Spitzhauben is completely unrelated to the much larger and differently-shaped Appenzeller Barthuhner chicken breed that was also imported from Greenfire Farms.
+They lay a large number of eggs each year, and fertility tends to be very high for this breed.
+The breed is also cold hardy.
+The Spitzhauben is completely unrelated to the much larger and differently-shaped Appenzeller Barthuhner chicken breed that was also imported by Greenfire Farms.
 The sole link between these breeds is that they were developed centuries apart in the same region of Switzerland.

-Following World War II, a German prisoner of war who spent time in a military detention camp in Alabama returned to his native country and acquired some silver Spitzhaubens.
+Following World War II, a German prisoner of war who spent time in a military detention camp in Alabama returned to his native country and acquired some silver Spitzhauben.
 With the help of his friend, Dr. Albert McGraw, the German then brought some hatching eggs to the United States when he returned to gain citizenship to this country.
-These eggs hatched what was to become the foundation stock of Spitzhaubens in the United States.
-More recently, gold Spitzhaubens also were imported by means that remain unclear.
+These eggs hatched what was to become the foundation stock of Spitzhauben in the United States.

 Today there are a few nice silver Spitzhauben specimens in America, but many specimens of this breed have defects.
 For example, frequently the crest on the birds –which should be a forward-raking mohawk according to the breed standard– is often like a miniature version of a poofy Polish crest.
 Also, some American birds may have suppressed immune systems from inbreeding, and lymphoid leukosis, a disease that kills chickens, is common in the existing American Spitzhauben gene pool.